joelgrimberg/timesheetz/README.md

 A simple application to track the hours worked, written in go, using a MySQL database.

+Documentation regarding the api can be found [here](./api/README.md)

 ## Installation

 TODO: Add installation instructions